technomancy/leiningen/CONTRIBUTING.md

 stable installation to keep them from interfering; typically you can name that `lein2` or `lein-stable`.

-When the dependencies change you may have to do `rm .lein-classpath` in the project root, though in most cases this can be done automatically.
+When dependencies in Leiningen change, you may have to do `rm .lein-classpath` in the project root, though in most cases this can be done automatically.
+If dependencies in leiningen-core change, you have to redo the `lein bootstrap` step mentioned earlier.

 Using `bin/lein` alone from the master branch without a full checkout is not supported.
 If you want to just grab a shell script to work